Not signed up? Start here

 This ensures that your volunteers receive the best possible support, and your organisation receives maximum benefit from your volunteers' contribution.

-By looking individually at the nine indicators you will be better placed to further develop and enhance your volunteer programme.
+By looking individually at the six quality areas you will be better placed to further develop and enhance your volunteer programme.

 There is no fixed deadline, but we would normally expect organisations to complete the development process within 12 months.